ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql/docker_deployment.md

 Use the below Terraform commands to deploy the `main.tf` file.

 {{% notice Note %}}
-We are running this Terraform file directly on the host (where we want to deploy MySQL).
+You are running this Terraform file directly on the host (where you want to deploy MySQL).
 {{% /notice %}}

 ## Terraform Commands